Philippe-Thevenaz/splinekit/docs/jupyter_labs/index.rst

 ..  list-table::

     * - **Jupyter Labs**
-      - List of downloadable Jupyter Lab notebooks containing examples of use of the ``splinekit`` library.
+      - Jupyter Lab notebooks with examples of use of the ``splinekit`` library.

 :download:`bspline_bases <bspline_bases.ipynb.zip>`
 Illustration of the cardinal B-spline basis :math:`\eta,` the dual B-spline